 “After all we’ve been to each other”.
 Many bosses and employers view resignations as a betrayal and things are never quite the same again.

 You made your decision to resign with a calculated weighing up of the facts.
-Trying reevaluate the decision with the flattery, emotional blackmail and other pressures of a counteroffer will inevitably mean that being entirely rational is virtually impossible.
+Trying to reevaluate the decision with the flattery, emotional blackmail and other pressures of a counteroffer will inevitably mean that being entirely rational is virtually impossible.

 8. Delaying the inevitable